 - 12. Do you find yourself breaking promises, to family and friends, so that you can gamble instead?

 If you answer “yes” to any of these questions, then you may need to take control of your gambling, using the information below.
-You can also take the confidential ‘Worried about your gambling’ quiz on the BeGambleaware website and try out their Gambling Calculator to give you an indication whether your gambling is becoming a problem.
+You can also take the confidential ‘Concerned about your gambling’ quiz on the BeGambleaware website to give you an indication whether your gambling is becoming a problem.

 The first step in taking back control is to be completely honest with yourself and accept that there is a problem, but that you have the will to confront it.
 Having done so, you have taken the biggest step to addressing the issue.
 It may be that simply standing back and realising that you have been displaying some of the above behaviours is enough to make you adjust your approach and allow you to resume control.
 Alternatively, you may feel you need help, advice and support.